Boulder, CO – “Vanity Fair”- Between Tours – August 30, 2000

 Today there are no cameras, nothing to fear or avoid.
 But I feel more uncomfortable than ever confronting the tall, Slavic doorman in the lobby.
 “I’m making an album named after an apartment here that I grew up in, #6S,” I gulp when my intro is met with a suspicious sideways glance.
 “I don’t know.
 Would be possible to let me up for just a second?
 I’d love to take a picture of my old door for my liner notes.
 Would that be OK?”
 I’m sure he thinks it is not OK.
 But, you can’t judge a book by its cover.
 The new Russian doorman not only believes my story but is delighted to know I’m naming my album something relating to the building.
 He calls the new tenants and sure enough, I’m invited up.

-As I walk through the mosaic hallways lined with the same strip of red carpet, memories flood back.
+As I walk the mosaiced hallways down the red strip of carpet, memories flood back.
 I recall practicing cartwheels with my friend Lark Previn, one of Mia Farrow’s kids, after ballet lessons.
 Once we’d navigated the grippy hands of the paparazzi outside, we’d uncover our jacketed heads and in long braids and peach leotards, do round-offs and back handsprings down the broad red carpet to the elevator.
 Lark, second eldest after Soon Yi, always accompanied me to the 6th floor so we could practice our moves a little longer in the 12-foot floor-to-ceiling mirror outside our door.

 Lark & Sal

-Waiting for the elevator—the same elevator where I used to measure my growth by the numbered buttons I could reach—I look up at the crystal chandelier still awkwardly missing gems my brother and his friends used to jump to knock down for their shiny, clear teardrop collections.
+Waiting for the elevator—the same elevator I once measured my growth by the numbered buttons I could reach—I look up at the crystal chandelier still awkwardly missing gems my brother and his friends used to jump to knock down for their shiny, clear teardrop collections.

 The mirror on the 6th floor still warps in the center, making me appear slimmer and taller.
 I ring the back doorbell and it chims its familiar (still-broken) chime, “Ding, futz,” “ding, futz.”